About

 Our Personal Home Movies

 MD#1.
-[Melissa Dollman’s home movie shot my cousin’s family, ca. late 1950s.]
-8mm (transferred to VHS and then digitized at 720p.]
+[Melissa Dollman’s Home Movie Shot by Her Cousin’s Family, ca. late 1950s.]
+8mm Transferred to VHS and then digitized at 720p.
 Color.
+Silent.
 Footage features her mother when she was about eight, cousins, aunts and uncles, grandmother, and even her great-grandmother.
 Shot in Platte, South Dakota.

-DO#2.
-[Devin Orgeron’s family home movie compilation, 1964.]
+DO#1.
+[Devin Orgeron’s Family Home Movie Compilation, 1960.]
 8mm.
 Color.
+Silent.
+Digitized in-house, so not the best quality!
 This fragment is from a reel in Devin’s own family collection.
 The Orgeron family didn’t shoot home movies and this is one of a small handful of films depicting my older brother (in this case) and sometimes my older sister.
 All of the films are dated 1964 and were shot by family friends.
 This appears to be a joint birthday party, during which my brother splashes in an inflatable pool filled with urine, receives some outfits in primary colors, is briefly imprisoned for wearing a USC shirt, and then gets R&R at the beach on Balboa Island, California.

 Copyright Statement

-Copyright status is unknown for most home movies on this website.
-Works herein, depending on date of production, are protected by the U.S. Copyright Law (Title 17, U.S.C.).
-Transmission or reproduction of works protected by copyright beyond that allowed by fair use requires the written permission of the copyright owners, if discoverable.
-Works not in the public domain cannot be commercially exploited without permission of the copyright owner, if discoverable.
+Copyright status unknown.
+Works on this site may be protected by the U.S. Copyright Law (Title 17, U.S.C.).
+In addition, it’s reproduction may be restricted by terms of gift or purchase agreements, donor restrictions, privacy and publicity rights, licensing and trademarks.
+Works on this site are accessible for purposes of education and research.
+Transmission or reproduction of works protected by copyright beyond that allowed by fair use requires the written permission of the copyright owners (if discoverable).
+Works not in the public domain cannot be commercially exploited without permission of the copyright owner.
 Responsibility for any use rests exclusively with the user.
-Deserted Films attempted to find rights owners without success (or donors granted permission), but is eager to hear from them so that we may obtain permission, if needed.
+Deserted Films has attempted to find rights owners without success in most cases, but is eager to hear from them so that we may obtain permission, if needed.
 Upon request to Deserted Films, digitized works can be removed from public view if there are rights issues that need to be resolved.
 Should a person see themselves or family members as subjects of a home movie on our site, please be in touch.
+We’d love to chat!
 If said parties object to our display of a work or their likenesses, we have a take-down policy.
-We’d love to chat!

 Land Acknowledgement